darsain/grunt-gcc/CONTRIBUTING.md

 ---

-**Resulting code has to pass JSHint** with options defined in the `.jshintrc` file.
-You can use `grunt lint` task to quickly lint manually, or again, there are amazing plugins dealing with this automatically for a lot of popular editors:
+**Code has to pass JSHint** with options defined in the `.jshintrc` file.
+You can use `grunt jshint` task to lint manually, or again, there are amazing plugins for a lot of popular editors consuming this file and linting as you code:

 - [Sublim Text 2](https://github.com/SublimeLinter/SublimeLinter)
 - [TextMate](http://rondevera.github.com/jslintmate/), or [alternative](http://fgnass.posterous.com/jslint-in-textmate)